-The preparation of these consolidated financial statements requires management to make critical judgements in applying the Company's accounting policies and make critical assumptions and estimates concerning future events.
+The preparation of these parent company only financial statements requires management to make critical judgements in applying the Company's accounting policies and make critical assumptions and estimates concerning future events.
 Assumptions and estimates may differ from the actual results and are continually evaluated and adjusted based on historical experience and other factors.
 Such assumptions and estimates have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year; and the related information is addressed below:

-- A. Critical judgements in applying the Company's accounting policies - (1) Revenue recognition on a net/gross basis

-The Company determines whether the nature of its performance obligation is to provide the specified goods or services itself (i.e. the Company is a principal) or to arrange for the other party to provide those goods or services (i.e. the Company is an agent) based on the transaction model and its economic substance.
+- A. Critical judgements in applying the Company's accounting policies Revenue recognition on a net/gross basis - (1) The Company determines whether the nature of its performance obligation is to provide the specified goods or services itself (i.e. the Company is a principal) or to arrange for the other party to provide those goods or services (i.e. the Company is an agent) based on the transaction model and its economic substance.
 The Company is a principal if it controls a promised good or service before it transfers the good or service to a customer.
 The Company recognises revenue at gross amount of consideration to which it expects to be entitled in exchange for those goods or services transferred.
 The Company is an agent if its performance obligation is to arrange for the provision of goods or services by another party.
-The Company recognises revenue at the amount of any fee or commission to which it expects to be entitled in exchange for arranging for the other party to provide its goods or services.

-- (2) Indicators that the Company controls the good or service before it is provided to a customer include the following: - (a) The Company is primarily responsible for the provision of goods or services; - (b) The Company assumes the inventory risk before transferring the specified goods or services to the customer or after transferring control of the goods or services to the customer. - (c) The Company has discretion in establishing prices for the goods or services. - B. Critical accounting estimates and assumptions - (1) Allowance for uncollectible accounts of receivable accounts
+The Company recognises revenue at the amount of any fee or commission to which it expects to be entitled in exchange for arranging for the other party to provide its goods or services. - (2) Indicators that the Company controls the good or service before it is provided to a customer include the following: - (a) The Company is primarily responsible for the provision of goods or services; - (b) The Company assumes the inventory risk before transferring the specified goods or services to the customer or after transferring control of the goods or services to the customer. - (c) The Company has discretion in establishing prices for the goods or services.

+B. Critical accounting estimates and assumptions

-The company conducts assessment on the recoverability of account receivables on the basis of the credit quality of the customers and the collection of the accounts and the experience of uncollectible accounts in the past and estimates for the provision of doubtful accounts.
+(1) Allowance for uncollectible accounts of receivable accounts experience of uncollectible accounts in the past and estimates for the provision of doubtful accounts.
 If some event or change resulting in failure to collect the debt shows, it is necessary to estimate the allowance for uncollectible accounts.
 If the projected collected cash is different from the estimation, the difference will affect the book value of receivable accounts and expected credit loss in the year in which the estimation is changed.
-Until December 31, 2020, the book value of receivable accounts has been NT\$ 1,297,329 thousand (exclusive of the allowance for uncollectible accounts, NT\$ 9,387 thousand).
+Until December 31, 2021, the book value of receivable accounts has been NT\$1,518,465 thousand (exclusive of the allowance for uncollectible accounts, NT\$5,388 thousand).